It is no fun to take a look at your monthly student loan statement and see that you are paying a higher interest rate.

 Unfortunately, there are a number of reasons that your lender may have increased your interest rate.
 The good news is that there are also a couple of ways to get your interest rate lowered.

 Variable-rate loans are typically the lowest advertised interest rates.
 As a result, many people choose these loans.

-The interest rate on these loans is typically tied to an index or reference rate, such as the LIBOR rate or treasury bonds.
+Lenders cannot raise rates as they please.
+There is a specific procedure for handling variable-rate loan interest rates.
+Typically, the interest rate on these loans is typically tied to an index or reference rate, such as the LIBOR rate or treasury bonds.
 A lender might say that your student loan interest rate will be defined as the LIBOR rate plus 2%.
 As the LIBOR rate increases or decreases, your interest rate will adjust accordingly.

 As the economy improves, variable-rate student loan holders can expect their interest rates to increase.

 To avoid the rise and fall of variable-rate loans, borrowers need to refinance their loan into a fixed-rate student loan.

 Most lenders offer a .25% interest rate reduction for borrowers who sign up for a direct deposit.
 For borrowers with large balances, this can be a noticeable savings each month.

 If there has been a problem with processing an auto-debit, that .25% rate reduction could disappear.
 The problem could be with your bank, or it could be with your student loan servicer.